The following article is from Joe Friel’s blog and the blog is well worth a read (original at www.joefrielsblog.com).

 The most recent study on this subject was reported in the May 2013 edition of the International Journal of Sports Physiology and Performance (1).
 A group of researchers from the European University of Madrid assigned 10k runners to either a polarized (emphasis on low intensity—zone 1) or a between-thresholds (emphasis on moderate intensity—zone 2) training protocol for 10 weeks.
 After the training period they repeated a 10km race on the same course used to establish a baseline before the 10-week period began.
 Both groups improved their performance times, but the polarized (low-high/zones 1 and 3) improved by 41 seconds more than the between thresholds (moderate-high/zones 2 and 3) group.
 The high intensity training time was about the same for both groups.
 The only thing that differed was how much time was spent in the low (z1) and moderate (z2) ranges.

-The accompanying table summarizes this Spanish study along with two other older studies that followed a similar protocol (click to enlarge).
+The accompanying table summarizes this Spanish study along with two other older studies that followed a similar protocol.
 Note that the groups which trained low-high performed better in the post-tests than the groups that trained moderate-high—in all three studies.
-(You can read the abstracts for each of the studies by clicking on the references below.)
+(You can read the abstracts for each of the studies by selecting on the references below.)

 Two other studies in the last few years took a look at how athletes distributed their intensities as they trained for real-world competitions.
 The first of these, from the same Spanish researchers again, followed 8, sub-elite, young (23 +/- 2 years old), male runners as they prepared over a 6-month period for the national cross country championships (4km and 10km) (4).
 Their average intensity distributions were: